-(k) Joint Arrangements
+(j) Joint Arrangements

 The Company determines whether the joint arrangement entered into by the Company is a joint operation or a joint venture based upon the rights and obligations of the parties to the arrangement.
 A joint operation is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the assets, and obligations for the liabilities, relating to the arrangement.
-A joint venture is a joint arrangement whereby the parties that have joint control of the arrangement whereby the parties that have joint control of the arrangement whereby the parties that have joint control of the arrangement whereby the parties that have joint control of the arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.
+A joint venture is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.